Resurrection of the Dead: Live Forever in a Perfect, Glorified Body!

 • In this first resurrection, it will be "those who belong to him" who rise.
 When will this happen?
 "When he comes".
 At His second coming.

 • Notice that among the "blessed and holy" who came up in this "first resurrection" at Jesus' second coming (recall 1 Corinthians 15:23) were those martyred during the beast/antichrist's reign of terror (vs. 20:4).
-This scene of the first-resurrection saints is showing all the raised-to-life redeemed of all the ages right up to the moment of Jesus' return to earth in glorious victory.
+This scene of the first-resurrection saints is showing all the raised-to-life redeemed of all the ages right up to the moment of Jesus' return in glorious victory to the earth.

 2) The second resurrection — of the lost

 - Revelation 20:5 (The rest of the dead did not come to life until the thousand years were ended.)

 - • We have been seen (vs. 6) a millennium of the redeemed joyfully living and reigning with Christ.